ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/body.src.md

 ### v3.6 Indexing Refactoring
-1. Rename Tensor, TensorR and TensorRW to Array or MArray
+1. Rename MultiArray, MArrayExpR and MArrayExpRW to Array or MArray
 1. Refactor of vector/matrix/tensor indexing, including
   + new index/iterator types such as slices similar to C++ stdlib, Fortran, and Python, including negative indices
   + [Index class and new indexing methodology](topics/index.md)